Argent, in chief a mullet of six points Gules, between two flanches Sable

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Watercolor, Point upwards, Bibliography, House of Savoy, Cross, Four, Arched, Outlined in sable, In fess, Coat of arms, Sword, Schema, Mullet, Fess, Flanched, Personal, Gules, Illuminated, Interpreted, Chief, Semi-circular, Or, Oschoven of the Rhin, Pale, Argent, Without divisions, Civic, Kingdom of Aragon, Sable, Saboya, Ducado de, Century XIII, Century XIV, Century XVI, Century XX and Freehand.
+Watercolor, Point upwards, Bibliography, House of Savoy, County of Barcelona, Crystalline, Cross, Four, Arched, Outlined in sable, In fess, Coat of arms, Sword, Schema, Mullet, Fess, Flanched, Personal, Gules, Illuminated, Interpreted, James I of Aragon, Chief, Semi-circular, Hard metal, Or, Oschoven of the Rhin, Pale, Peter IV of Aragon, Argent, Without divisions, Civic, Ramon Berenguer IV, Count of Barcelona, Kingdom of Aragon, Sable, Saboya, Ducado de, Century XIII, Freehand and Triangular curved.

 Dr. Antonio Salmerón y Cabañas,